 Elizabeth Ryan started INRC's Indianapolis Community Building Institute (ICBI) program because she felt like she had run out of options.
 Ryan says, “I knew at the time I already had one kid, I was pregnant, and I couldn’t afford to move, so I better clean up this block.”

-She started where most ICBI participants do, with Resident Leader Facilitation 101.
-Through her time in these training sessions, she learned how to tackle large community-based issues.
+Through her time in these workshops, she learned how to tackle large community-based issues.
 Ryan says, “You’re getting a lot of information.
 So, [ICBI] teaches you how to use that information so it’s very introspective.
 But then you get this opportunity to share that and do that self-thinking with a bunch of folks who are doing great things or wanting to do great things in their own neighborhoods or around subjects they are passionate about.
 That snowballs into action and interests and friendships and learning from each other.”

 After her time in training, Ryan worked in the Southeast Area of Indianapolis, the Fountain Square area, also partnered with organizations in the Martindale Brightwood area.
 She helped create a Quality of Life Plan as well as a neighborhood congress.
-One of her passions, according to Ryan, was contributing to the Fountain Square Arts Council.
+One of her passions was contributing to the Fountain Square Arts Council.

 Despite all of the work Ryan did in these neighborhoods, she attributes her success to the people around her in the INRC, saying “I created friendships and relationships that are like family.”